KBtechnologies/NeoFloppy/neofloppy.specification.md

 -   2x 0,5mm = 1mm metal Casing.
     - 0,5mm on top and 0,5mm on bottom
 - 2x 0,05mm = 0,1mm labels
+  - it is recommended to use one consistent "over the corner" label!
+    - This allows for easy integration of the "rear label" which is the 1D-Barcode with the unique serial number and manufacturer prefix.
   - Top label: includes rewriteable NFC Tag [13,56 MHz - i.e. using NTAG215]
     - Designed for media identification
       - Can be re-labeled within the drive [optional]